Coronavirus in India: 1 million in 4 months, 2 million in 3 weeks and peak in September

 Public Health Foundation of India president Dr K Srinath Reddy, however, has said that coronavirus could peak in mid-September.
 But it is not the prediction but what he has said along with it that makes the crucial difference: Government efforts and public behaviour.

-"If everybody does what needs to be done...It depends on the public and government's action," PTI quoted him as saying.
-During his interview with PTI, he urged people to follow all precautionary measures like social distancing and personal hygiene and expressed his dissatisfaction over government's dilution of public health activities.
+"If everybody does what needs to be done...It depends on how the public behaves and the government acts," PTI quoted him as saying.
+During his interview with PTI, he urged people to follow all precautionary measures like social distancing and personal hygiene and expressed his disappointment over government's dilution of public health activities.

-In fact, he observed that the spread of the virus had been somewhat under control till the second phase of the lockdown.
-But the gradual loosening of the norms to allow more economic activities, he said, led to the proliferation of coronavirus.
+In fact, he observed that the spread of the virus had somewhat been under control till the second phase of the lockdown.
+But the gradual loosening of the norms to allow more economic activities, he said, led to the proliferation of coronavirus cases.

-It may thus be implied that the confusing timelines of lockdown and 'unlock' implemented by states, for example: Maharashtra and Tamil Nadu, and the Centre, and the continuing medical disarray across India has only contributed to the spurt in coronavirus cases.
+It may thus be implied that the confusing timelines of lockdown and 'unlock' implemented by states — for example: Maharashtra and Tamil Nadu — and the Centre and the continuing medical disarray across India have only contributed to the spurt in coronavirus cases.

 Explicitly, Dr Reddy has added, "Different places (states) would peak at different times", which is only likely to complicate matters further.
-Implicitly, Dr Reddy has stressed about the importance of co-operation between the general public and the local authorities if India's states want to beat coronavirus.
+Implicitly, Dr Reddy has underlined the need for co-operation between the general public and the governing authorities if India's states want to beat coronavirus.